hiddewie/template/README.md

 - `reverse`: the array in reverse order.
 - `take(n)`: takes the first `n` items from the array.
 - `drop(n)`: drops the first `n` items from the array.
+- `first`: the first item from the array, if it exists.
+- `last`: the last item from the array, if it exists.

 #### Dictionary functions